What Are The Top Career Options After Dental Graduation (BDS/MDS)

 Latest posts by Deb (see all)

-In this article, we are going to discuss all the career options that are available to a Dentist after Dental Graduation/ School.
-The job scenarios listed in this article to Dentists residing in India.
+In this article, we are going to discuss all the career options that are available to a Dentist after Dental Graduation/School.
+The job scenarios listed in this article are more relevant to Dentists residing in India.
 Compared to western countries, where entrepreneurial activities are more, in India, there is always that desire for government jobs.
 This article lists most of the career options that are available to a BDS graduate in India.

 CAREER OPTIONS AFTER BDS AND MDS

 Before joining dentistry as a career choice, a young student has no idea about the difficulties that he/she is going to face.
-Most of us do this mistake of thinking that doing BDS ensures a smooth career with easy and high returns.
+Most of us do this mistake of thinking that doing BDS ensures a smooth career with easy and high financial returns.

-By the time we finish our internship this dream breaks and we come face to face with the stark and hard realities.
+By the time a BDS student completes internship this dream breaks and he/she comes face to face with the stark and hard realities.

 Everything is no more as easy they had imagined.

 Pic Credit: PicLogo

-By the time you finish reading this article you will have a clearer idea as to what to do after BDS
+By the time you finish reading this article you will have a much better idea as to what to do after BDS?

 The information in this article is collected from the experience of many past BDS/MDS students.

 So Let’s Start and Solve the Mystery of What After BDS?

 In the next few slides, we will decode all the career options that are available to a fresh dental graduate.
 Please note that the career scenario is dynamic.
 New options keep coming in and some old ones keep going out.
 Many times some old job scenarios revive.
 There are private & government options also.
 So you have a lot to consider and decide and it’s not going to be easy.

 So, check out all the slides which will help you in making an informed decision.